l7mp/l7mp.io/_docs/l7mp_overview.md

 | Grafana Service Dashboard                    | TODO         |
 | Distributed tracing: through session metrics | Experimental |

+### Security and policy enforcement

-* *Security and policy enforcement:* Currently only ACLs are supported through the request routing API, in that match-action rules can be added to the l7mp VirtualService router in order to filter requests based on metadata.
+Currently only ACLs are supported through the request routing API, in that match-action rules can be added to the l7mp VirtualService router in order to filter requests based on metadata.
+Encryption/decryption, authorization and authentication, and TLS/DTLS is to be added soon.

 | Feature                      | Status |
 | :---------------------       | :----: |